 Maybe that cost could be justified if she offered other postpartum care guidance, but just baby sleep?

 Baby sleep education should be affordable and accessible for all parents, not just the ones who can afford it.

-This falls into the category of it also being too expensive for what it is.
+This also falls into the category of being too expensive for what it is.

 I finished the first Newborn course while pregnant in just a few hours and was shocked at how little new information I learned.

 I didn’t learn any new or valuable information from Taking Cara Babies.